 These structures are likely to be more like the lowest-energy state of the simple harmonic oscillator discussed above, which is stable, or like the states obtained from such lowest-energy states by spatial displacements and shifts in velocity.
 These states tend to endure as oscillating states, rather than immediately exploding.
 In other words, in order to get the needed causal structure the projection operators P corresponding to intentional actions ought to be constructed out of oscillating states of macroscopic subsystems of the brain, rather than out of the states of the individual particles.
-The states associated with Process 1 would then be functionally important brain analogs of collections of oscillating modes of a drumhead, in which large assemblies of particles of the brain are moving in a coordinated way that will lead on, via the mechanical laws, to further coordinated activities.
+The states associated with Process 1 would then be functionally important brain analogs of collections of oscillating in a coordinated way that will lead on, via the mechanical laws, to further coordinated activities.